+Variations on #amwriting include #amediting (if you’re at the editing stage) and #amquerying (writing a query letter or book proposal).
 If you’re at the editing stage, let people know and ask for any advice you need.

 #WriterWednesday or #ww was originally intended as a way to give shout-out to writers / suggest authors to follow, or to share writing tips.
 In practice, it also covers pretty much anything else to do with writers or writing too.